-Crowd surge at a Who concert killed 11 people in 1979: ‘It was so strong, it just tore us apart’
+Search - The Washington Post

 He’s long since given up drinking.
 Now 69, he’s remarried.
 He has grandchildren and great-grandchildren, and he’s found purpose in memorializing Teva and the 10 other victims.

 When he heard what happened at the Astroworld Festival, he read everything he could about it.
 He thought of all the similarities.
-He noticed two of the victims were from Ohio, and he thought of the people grieving their deaths, and the difficulty he had endured for the past four decades.
+He noticed two of the victims were from Ohio, and he thought of the people grieving their deaths as well as the difficulty he had endured for the past four decades.

 “I just hate to hear about it,” he said.
 “It’s just —”